raiyan24r/medicine-api/README.md

-# Drug Search and Tracker API
+# Medicine Search and Tracker API

-Welcome to the Drug Search and Tracker API, a Laravel-based service designed for drug information search and user-specific medication tracking.
+Welcome to the Medicine Search and Tracker API, a Laravel-based service designed for drug information search and user-specific medication tracking.
 This API integrates with the National Library of Medicine's RxNorm APIs to provide comprehensive drug data.

 ## Table of Contents